 Yet, despite their apparent simplicity, playing the ocarina well can be difficult.
 Often, the approaches which are intuitive lead to bad technique, and there are many hidden challenges.
 Serious Ocarina Player will give you a solid foundation and help you avoid common pitfalls, preparing you to play better and faster.

 Serious Ocarina Player teaches the ocarina, music, and the practice process from first principles.
-It guides you to create your own practice approach, enabling you to play the music you want to play from the start, and create your own exercises tailored to your needs.
-Learn how to learn.
+It guides you to understand how the ocarina and music practice works, enabling you to create a practice approach tailored to your needs, and play the music you want to play,

-The book never leaves you asking 'why is this useful to me', it explains the design ideas behind exercises, and shares examples from which you may extrapolate.
-The examples are intentionally simple to be beginner friendly, but the principles are applicable at any level.
+The book seeks to never leave you asking 'why is this useful to me', it explains the design ideas behind exercises, and shares examples from which you may extrapolate.
+The examples are beginner friendly, and teach principles applicable at any level.

 Do you prefer to play by ear instead of reading sheet music?
-This is accommodated for also.
+You're free to do so.

-Unique to the online version of the book are many interactive elements demonstrating the things being explained, or providing you with convenient practice tools like a metronome and chromatic tuner.
+Unique to the online version of the book are interactive elements providing visual and audio examples, and offering you practice tools like a metronome and chromatic tuner exactly when you need them.

-A kinaesthetic response is a autonomous association between a trigger and a result, like 'I want to go there', and having the actions of getting up and walking happen automatically.
-It would be overwhelming if we had to think about every muscle movement to do that.
+A kinaesthetic response is an autonomous association between a trigger and a result.
+You may for instance think 'I want to go there', and the actions of getting up and walking happen automatically.

-Kinaesthetic responses can be used in many aspects of music, like being able to look at notation, or hear a song, and instinctually know how to perform it.
-Serious ocarina player focuses on developing these kinaesthetic responses directly, without slow and cumbersome logical analysis.
+Kinaesthetic responses can be used in many aspects of music, like being able to look at notation, or hear a song, and just know how to perform it.
+Serious ocarina player seeks to help you develop kinaesthetic responses directly, without slow and cumbersome logical analysis.

 Finally, this book contains answers to many frequently asked questions, such as: